Fasust/wisgen/assets/advice.md

 Do something interesting every day; otherwise you disintegrate.
 Learning new things makes you happy and keeps your mind active.
 Sleep well, try not to worry, and enjoy good dreams.
-I participate in lots of activities.
-I play Bingo, do meditation and crafts, and attend fitness classes, like Zumba Gold for seniors, chair yoga, and sittercise… I don’t miss happy hour either!
-I drop in three times a week.
 Be lovable.
 I’ve lived a long life because there are so many people who love me.
 I take a drink of Scotch every day.
 And I feel great afterward.
 Keep kosher.